SwiftStrike24/VibeTranscribe-app/README.md

 ## ⌨️ Global Keyboard Shortcuts

 - `Ctrl + Shift + R` - Start Recording
+  - Works system-wide, even when the app is in the background
+  - Will bring the app to focus if it's minimized
 - `Esc` - Stop Recording & Transcribe
+  - Only works when the app is focused

 ## 🔍 Project Structure